ingenarel/Plymouth-Creator/README.md

-# this is a work in progress!!!
+# this is mainly some hotfixes that i made so shit works for arch. most of the built in code is from the official repo.
-## i kept the original readme below
+## i edited the the original readme below
 # Plymouth-Creator
 A tool using GTK3 and Python to create your own plymouth boot animations.A tool using GTK3 and Python to easily create your own plymouth boot animations from an .mp4 video or single .png files with a GUI.